 We shot and edited the video from Tuesday to Saturday– 4 1/2 days.
 In the real world, I would have quoted a job like this as a couple weeks of prep, 2 12-hour shoot days (we shot it in 7 hours) plus a 3 week edit (our edit: 3 days.)
 Dp/editor Wes Diaz, our only other professional crew member, delivered it to the projection booth for the Saturday show with 20 minutes to curtain.

 During the show, the entire camp sings a choral arrangement of “Don’t Give Up” live (arr. by Rob Goldman, who’s a genius at this sort of thing.)
 The video plays above them, on-screen in perfect sync.
 The audio you hear was recorded live during that performance.

 Once again I learned so much from teaching.

-Technical note: The video was performed and edited (as most music videos are) to a click-track, which is a rough track laid down for timing.
-The kids sang to the click track during shooting, and the editor edited to it.
-In live performance, the click track played in the ears of the conductor and the band’s rhythm section as a tempo reference.
+Technical note: The video was performed and edited (as most music videos are) to a click-track– a rough audio track laid down for timing.
+During the shoot, the kids sang to the click track so their sync would be perfect.
+The editor edited to it.
+In our live performance, the click track played in the ears of the conductor and the band’s rhythm section as a tempo reference while they played live.
 So the band synced to the track, the kids sang in sync to the band, which kept them in sync to the video, which was also synced to the track.
 You might call this “the transitive property of performance sync.”
 Make sense?

-This is a fairly simple live performance trick, but the effect of 125 kids singing live while kids on screen sing in perfect sync is amazing to watch.
-You can see the live performance with the kids in the picture here at minute 33:40.
+This is a fairly simple live performance trick, but the effect of 125 kids singing live in perfect sync to the performers and action in the video on a screen above them is amazing to watch.
+You can see the live performance with the singers in the picture here at minute 33:40.